DevExpress-Examples/asp-net-web-forms-grid-search-in-column-chooser/Readme.md

 }
 ```

-Hide a row with a field name that doesn't contain the typed text by setting a certain CSS class to the row element.
+Hide a row with a field name that doesn't contain the typed text by setting a specific CSS class to the row element.

 ```css